TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

         maxAllowedGifFrames: 30, // Limit how many frames of a gif to export

         /*/ Other settings /*/
-        previewFPS: 4, // The FPS of the preview
+        previewFPS: 4, // The FPS of a preview
-        amountOfCollections: 12, // The amount of collections (The ctx menu can only handle about 38)
+        amountOfCollections: 12, // The amount of collections
-        background: null // A custom background, must be a link to an image / path to a local one OR a color in HEX (null will mean default)
+        background: null, // A custom background, must be a link to an image / path to a local one OR a color in HEX (null will mean default)
-    }
+        warnBeforeLeavingPage: true // Warn user before leaving page to not discard any progress }
 ```
 ## Keyboard shortcuts